Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 #### :weapon-prop-automatic:{ .lg } Automatic

 When you take the :d20-attack: **Attack** Action on your turn and attack with an Automatic weapon, you can make extra attacks up to the number in the parenthesis later on the same turn.
-That extra attack must be made with the ^^same weapon^^ provided the weapon has enough Ammunition for the attacks, and you don’t add your ability modifier to the extra attack’s damage, unless that modifier is negative.
+That extra attack must be made with the ^^same weapon^^ provided the weapon has enough Ammunition for the attacks, and you don't add your ability modifier to the extra attack's damage, unless that modifier is negative.

 #### :weapon-prop-explosive:{ .lg } Explosive

-When this weapon’s hits a target, it explodes and affect an area of effect on the parenthesis, this area of effect must include your target and away from you.
+When this weapon's hits a target, it explodes and affect an area of effect on the parenthesis, this area of effect must include your target and away from you.
 The weapon can target a point within its range.
 Each creature in the area of effect centered on the point or the target must make a Dexterity :d20-save: **Saving Throw**.
 The DC equal to ^^8 + your Proficiency Bonus + the ability modifier used to make the attack^^.
 The creature takes the weapon's damage on a failed save, or half as much damage on a successful one.

 Your initial target makes this :d20-save: **Saving Throw** at a :d20-disadv: **Disadvantage**.